molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster</span> I agree. <span class="transcript-note">[crosstalk]</span> but that's precisely the point.
 Scarcity is an illusion.
 You could fit the whole world into Texas.
 There's this mindset that says we're out of space.
 I don't believe that's true.

 <span class="transcript-speaker">Monster, 2:20:16</span> <span class="transcript-note">[reading the chat.
-Full question in chat was from "Frustrated Customer": "Are you fixing the chat or not"]</span> Frustrated Customer, yeah, so... are we fixing the hack?
+Full question in chat was from "Frustrated Customer": "Are you fixing the hack or not"]</span> Frustrated Customer, yeah, so... are we fixing the hack?
 I don't believe there was a hack of our core system, I believe that somebody got access to an old backup.
 We already talked about it.

 <span class="transcript-speaker">Monster, 2:20:32</span> <span class="transcript-note">[reading the chat.
 Full question in chat was from "Frustrated Customer": "What is the point of this call???
 What are you hoping to achieve here???"]</span> "the point of this call..."
 The point of this call was actually to get Chad to come online to talk to me in a minute(?) but I haven't seen Chad.
 Anybody seen Chad?
 I haven't seen Chad.
 Who even knows Chad but Steven Bolton?